Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach: PTM analysis for a unitary quantum channel

 In \cref{fig:cap_nord_enc}, we first display the nonlinear capacity that can be \emph{ideally} achieved from the encoded state without effects of feature mixing, i.e., we take $\Fv=\phiv$ in \eqref{eq_qelm_classical}.
 As shown in panel (a), a Pauli-$X$ readout (black symbols with dotted curves) generates even degree monomials, behaving similarly to angle encoding with Pauli-$Z$ observables (connected open symbols).
 In \cref{fig:cap_nord_enc}(b) we show the nonlinear capacity score $\Rcal^2(k)$ obtained for a complete Pauli observable set.
-Notably, the presence of non-$Z$ Paulis significantly enhances the nonlinearity present in the readout, as becomes clear by comparison to the dash-dotted curve corresponding to $\Rcal^2_Z(k)$ for $n=5$ [\cref{eq_nlcap_R2_theo_Z}].
+Notably, the presence of non-$Z$ Paulis significantly enhances the nonlinearity present in the readout, as becomes clear by comparison to the dash-dotted curve corresponding to $\Rcal^2_Z(k)$ for $D=n=5$ [\cref{eq_nlcap_R2_theo_Z}].
 Moreover, angle and amplitude encodings show a similar behavior.
-The decay of $\Rcal^2(k)$ with $k$ stems from the fact that the encodings used here can only generate square-free monomials of the Pauli features $\phi_j$, while we test against (the practically relevant case of) all possible degree-$k$ targets.
+We attribute the decay of $\Rcal^2(k)$ with $k$ mainly to fact that the product state encoding only generates square-free monomials of the Pauli features $\phi_j$, while we test against (the practically relevant case of) all possible degree-$k$ targets \footnote{This argument is not fully rigorous, since features like $\phi_x^{(i)}(u_i)$ have infinite Taylor expansion in $u_i$ and can thus correlate locally with raw monomials $u_i^m$.}.

 \Cref{fig:cap_nord_tmux} illustrates the nonlinear capacity score $\Rcal^2(k)$ obtained for a QELM under temporal multiplexing of Pauli-$Z/ZZ$ observables with the TFIM or random Hamiltonians.
 The score follows a similar pattern as the data-independent Pauli decodability $\gamma_j^2$ (see \cref{fig:feat_iso}) as they both show a delayed growth with increasing nonlinear order $k$ and multiplexing step $L$.
 However, $\Rcal^2(k)$ saturates faster than $\gamma_j^2$ because the considered nonlinear target functions $y_k(\uv)$ can be generated already from relatively few Pauli features.
 The decrease of $\Rcal^2(k)$ with $k$ stems from two facts: (i) the encodings used here can generate only a small subset of all possible degree-$k$ monomials (see \cref{eq_nlcap_R2_theo_Z} and \cref{fig:cap_nord_enc}).
 A clearer measure of the effectiveness of temporal multiplexing to generate nonlinearities is thus the score $\Rcal^2(k)$ normalized by the score $\Rcal^2\st{all}(k)$ obtained when measuring over the complete Pauli observable set (see \cref{fig:cap_nord_tmux_rel}). (ii) Higher-order observables can be missing for highly structured Hamiltonians or insufficient multiplexing steps.
 Hamiltonians with a more global and random structure are thus beneficial when measurements are restricted to Pauli-$Z$ observables but higher-order nonlinearities are desired.